PhanKhanh-datasc/DM_project/README.txt

 1. If you wanna run the model, compile all the java first using: javac -cp ".;lib/weka.jar" -d bin src/*.java

-2. How to run the code
+2. How to run the code (inside the project directory -  root directory) Run DataPreProcessor java -cp "bin;lib/weka.jar" DataPreProcessor
-Run DataPreProcessor
-java -cp "bin;lib/weka.jar" DataPreProcessor